M0hammadrezaShakouri/Transfer-Learning/README.md

 ## Transfer Learning

 Transfer learning utilizes pre-trained VGG16/VGG19 networks, originally trained on ImageNet, for classifying medical images into the specified six classes.
 The end layers of these networks are removed, and new layers are added for the custom classification task.

+## Implementation

+The code uses Pytorch for the transfer learning process.